-The FDA has pushed back the deadline for compliance with their Nutrition Fact guidelines (again).
+The FDA has pushed back the deadline for compliance with its Nutrition Fact guidelines (again).
 This makes it the perfect time to consider moving to digital printing of your own labels.
 Now, you can implement a new system without the pressure of an impending deadline.
-You will have a much easier project from the standpoint of being able to take you time and get things right the first time and not having to put shortcuts and band-aids in place just to avoid hefty fines.
+You will have a much easier project from the standpoint of being able to take your time and get things right the first time and not have to put shortcuts and band-aids in place, just to avoid hefty fines.

 On June 13, 2017, the FDA announced its intention to extend the compliance date for the Nutrition Facts Label final rules.
 The FDA will provide details of the extension through a Federal Register Notice at a later time.

 In May 2016, the U.S. Food and Drug Administration finalized the Nutrition Facts and Supplement Facts Label and Serving Size final rules and set the compliance date for July 26, 2018, with an additional year to comply for manufacturers with annual food sales of less than $10 million.
 After those rules were finalized, industry and consumer groups provided the FDA with feedback regarding the compliance dates.
 After careful consideration, the FDA determined that additional time would provide manufacturers covered by the rule with necessary guidance from FDA, and would help them be able to complete and print updated nutrition facts panels for their products before they are expected to be in compliance.